-There’s a zippy new way to get around central Calgary and Edmonton.
-Micro-mobility companies Lime and Bird Canada now offer rentable, battery-powered scooters after Alberta’s provincial regulations were amended to allow for their use.
+There’s a zippy way to get around central Calgary, Edmonton, Medicine Hat and Red Deer.
+Micro-mobility companies Lime, Neuron and Bird Canada offer rentable, battery-powered scooters after Alberta’s provincial regulations were amended to allow for their use.

-Users in both cities have already made hundreds of thousands of trips, which help to reduce short-trip car use, thereby decreasing emissions, traffic congestion and parking demands.
+Users in both cities have already made hundreds of thousands of trips, which helps to reduce short-trip car use, thereby decreasing emissions, traffic congestion and parking demands.

 “I’m happy to see people being given a choice and then choosing to use scooters,” says Sarah Hoyles, executive director of Paths for People, an Edmonton non-profit that advocates for people who walk, roll and cycle.
 “Scooters are an entry point to understanding active transportation and how it can fit into our lives.”

 Like other forms of motorized transportation, scooters are subject to laws governing safe usage.
 But those laws vary.
 Calgary scooter users can ride on sidewalks but not on roads.
 In Edmonton, it’s the opposite: Riders are prohibited from sidewalks but allowed on roads with speed limits of 50 km/h or less.
 Both cities permit scooters on paved pathways and in bike lanes.
 It’s notable that these rules specifically apply to rented scooters.

 Pedestrian scrambles: how to cross like a boss